hyfffffff/SmartHug/README.md

-# Introduction
+# SmartHug

-This project acts as a foundational step towards a larger-scale knowledge base initiative, with a dual focus:
+This project is a precursor to a comprehensive internal enterprise knowledge base, outlined by four key objectives to construct an efficient knowledge management system:

-1. **Model Selection**: The primary aim is to scout for the most fitting vector encoding models and expansive language models that can adeptly handle question answering.
-This search is pivotal for laying the groundwork of an extensive knowledge base project.
+1. **Systematic Model Selection**: Developing a system for evaluating and selecting the most optimal vector encoding and language models for question answering.
+This system not only facilitates the assessment and selection of the best models for immediate use but also ensures the future adaptability of the system to incorporate newly emerging superior models.

-2. **Article Segmentation Testing**: A key objective is to explore and fine-tune article segmentation strategies.
-This ensures that the system can efficiently process and retrieve information from vast text datasets.
+2. **Article Segmentation Testing**: Optimizing the segmentation of articles to achieve efficient information processing and retrieval from vast text datasets, a critical factor for the knowledge base's effectiveness.

-To facilitate these goals, the project has established a generic model interface.
-This interface standardizes the integration of diverse encoding and language models, making them readily testable within this framework.
-Initial tests have already been conducted on six popular models, including GPT, which range from online services to those deployable on local servers.

-For the article segmentation aspect, the application provides users with the flexibility to experiment with various chunk lengths and overlaps.
-This feature is instrumental in identifying the optimal segmentation strategy, ensuring that the system can effectively manage and query large volumes of text.
-By enabling such customization, the project aids in refining the approach to text processing, which is crucial for the successful implementation of a knowledge base.
+3. **Vector Database Evaluation**: Conducting thorough evaluations of vector databases' performance and scalability to confirm the infrastructure's capability to manage the extensive data integral to the knowledge base.

+4. **Prototype Development**: Creating a working prototype to showcase the project's potential, stimulate stakeholder discussions, solicit feedback, and foster ongoing enhancements.

+These objectives are designed to forge a scalable, adaptable, and high-quality knowledge management system, focusing on a robust selection process for models and ensuring the system's long-term viability through continuous innovation and improvement.

+SmartHug offers a framework for building an enterprise knowledge base, streamlining the integration of encoding and language models with a universal interface.
+It simplifies model evaluation, starting with tests on six notable models, including chatGPT and 文心一言, suitable for both online and local use.

+The system features advanced article segmentation, allowing users to customize chunk sizes and overlaps for ideal data management and retrieval from large datasets.

+SmartHug also lets users test the Milvus vector database's performance by uploading many documents and conducting vector searches.

+With Gradio technology, SmartHug brings these functions into an easy-to-use prototype, providing a platform for user feedback and ongoing updates.
+This approach highlights the system's efficiency in handling complex data and its potential to improve organizational knowledge management, focusing on adaptability and efficiency.

-Moving forward, the application's design allows for the straightforward integration and testing of additional models via the predefined interface.
-This capability encourages users to explore a broader array of models, assessing their performance and suitability for specific tasks within the knowledge base framework.
-This iterative testing and evaluation process is vital for selecting the most appropriate models that can contribute to the development of a scalable and efficient knowledge base system.
+Moreover, SmartHug's design encourages the exploration and testing of new models through a clear interface, aiding in the discovery of models that best suit the knowledge base's needs.
+This process is key to developing a scalable and efficient knowledge base system.# Installation

-# Installation

 Follow these steps to set up the project environment and dependencies on your system:

-### 1. Configure Python Environment
+## 1. Configure Python Environment

 First, ensure you have Conda installed on your system.
 If not, download and install it from the [official Conda website](https://www.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Once Conda is installed, create a new Python 3.10 environment: